Bulat-Ziganshin/Compression-Research/mtf/readme.md

 second pass - ranks of 8..31, and last pass - all remaining ranks.

-This means that the first passes will have much lower shared memory usage, allowing them to run more warps per SM and reach 100% occupancy even with some memory-aggressive algo like [mtf_thread_by4], while the last pass process only a few remaining symbols, and can check 32 positions at each step without losing much efficiency with some simple algo like [mtf_scalar].
+This means that the first passes will have much lower shared memory usage, allowing them to run more warps per SM and reach 100% occupancy even with some memory-aggressive algo like [mtf_cuda_thread_by4], while the last pass process only a few remaining symbols, and can check 32 positions at each step without losing much efficiency with some simple algo like [mtf_cuda_scalar].
 Isn't it beautiful?!

 The key point, of course, is how they can be combined?
 The low-rank (first pass) algorithm should save at each position where it was "overflowed", the symbol that was pushed out of its short MTF queue: